R/antiwork

-r/antiwork is a subreddit associated with contemporary labor movements, critique of work, and the anti-work movement.
+r/antiwork is a subreddit associated with contemporary labor movements, critique of work, corporate capitalism and the anti-work movement.
 The forum's slogan reads: "Unemployment for all, not just the rich!"
+The subreddit was originally founded as a forum for discussion of anti-work ideology within post-left anarchism.
+However, following its rapid growth, the subreddit has come to represent a broader tent of left-wing politics centered on discussion of working conditions and labor activism.
 Posts on the forum commonly describe employees' negative experiences at work, dissatisfaction with working conditions, and unionization.

 Various actions that have been promoted on the subreddit include a consumer boycott of Black Friday as well as the submission of fake jobs applications to the Kellogg Company after the company announced plans to replace 1,400 striking workers during the 2021 Kellogg's strike.
 The popularity of r/antiwork increased in 2020 and 2021, and the subreddit gained 900,000 subscribers in 2021 alone, accumulating nearly 1,700,000 subscribers by the end of the year.
 It is often associated with other ideologically similar subreddits such as r/latestagecapitalism. r/antiwork has been compared to the Occupy Wall Street movement due to the subreddit's intellectual foundations and decentralized ethos.

-The subreddit was originally founded as a forum for discussion of anti-work ideology within post-left anarchism.
-However, following its rapid growth, the subreddit has come to represent a broader tent of left-wing politics centered on discussion of working conditions and labor activism.
 On January 25, 2022, one of the subreddit's moderators, Doreen Ford, participated in an interview with Fox News anchor Jesse Watters.
 The interview was overwhelmingly criticized on Reddit and other social media platforms, which prompted the subreddit to shut down temporarily.

 History

-Early beginnings (2013–2020)
+Beginnings (2013–2020)

 r/antiwork was created in 2013 as a forum for discussion of anti-work thought within post-left anarchism.
 Its early years were shaped by Doreen Ford, a moderator on the subreddit since 2013.
 In 2014, Ford was writing a blog called AbolishWork.com.
 Until 2017, Ford worked at a series of retail jobs for a decade, which she described as "miserable".
 In 2017, Ford quit working in retail to work with animals, mainly dogs, on the advice of her grandmother.
 As of 2021, she earns a living through dog walking, pet sitting, and through crowdfunding on her Patreon.